V01D-NULL/MoonOS/README.md

 # VALIDITY OS
 Validity OS is a monolithic kernel targeting the x86_64 architecture.

-# Where did everything go?
-As you might have noticed there are alot less files in this repo than there were before.
-This is because I have decided to switch from GRUB to limine, and from protected to long mode, so most of the protected mode code had to go.
-- Why switch?
-	- **Seemingly endless address space** (Do I really need to say more after that? :D ), XSDT, APIC (besides, protected mode is super obsolete.
-(Technically this OS is obsolete aswell since it isn't UEFI but eh.
-(Jokes on you I can see my private Validty-UEFI repo that I will work on eventually which will be an exact clone of this kernel but for UEFI systems) It's still good practice and doesn't differ from UEFI that much (I think)))

 # Features
 - Stivale2 boot protocol
 - Limine bootloader